ait-aecid/kyoushi-environment/README.md

 user@ubuntu:~/kyoushi/env/provisioning/packer/share_image$ packer build -var-file=default.json .
 ```

-Once this step is complete, make sure that the images are successfully uploaded onto the cloud infrastructure.
+Once this step is complete, make sure that the images are successfully uploaded and available in the cloud infrastructure.
 Just as before, some changes are necessary in case that a public cloud infrastructure is used:
 * Commend out `host_address_index` in `hosts/module/01-management.tf`
 * Comment out the output `mgmthost_floating_ip` in `hosts/module/outputs.tf`
 * Set `floating_ip_pool = "Ext-Net"` in `hosts/terragrunt.hcl`
-* Set `image` to `Ubuntu 20.04` and set `mail_image` and `ext_mail_image` to `Debian 9` in `hosts/terragrunt.hcl` or use any other appropriate image names that are available in the cloud infrastructure
+* Set `image` to `Ubuntu 18.04` and set `mail_image` and `ext_mail_image` to `Debian 9` in `hosts/terragrunt.hcl` or use any other appropriate image names that are available in the cloud infrastructure
 * Set `employee_image` and `ext_user_image` to the name of the employee image and set `share_image` to the name of the share image that were generated using packer in the previous step, in `hosts/terragrunt.hcl`

 While these changes are not necessary on local cloud instances, you still need to make sure that the `terragrunt.hcl` file of the hosts directory fits your infrastructure.
 Then, apply the changes: